uncogeek/autoBackup/README.md

 - Configurable to use Gregorian calendar for date naming

 ## Configuration
+> [!IMPORTANT]
-change the backup source path, destination of files to backup and where to archive, email settings, and FTP settings in constant.py
+> change the backup source path, destination of files to backup and where to archive, email settings, and FTP settings in constant.py

 ## Usage
 1. Install Requirements